trillek-team/trillek-computer/DCPU-16.md

   instruction at the cost of one extra cycle.
 This continues until a non- conditional instruction has been skipped.
 This lets you easily chain conditionals.
 Interrupts are not triggered while the DCPU-16 is skipping.
 - Signed numbers are represented using two's complement.
+- Any write to PC register gets cleared his lower bit, enforcing PC register value to be a multiple of 2.

 Type 2 or 3 instruction always have their lower five bits unset, have one value and a five bit opcode.
 In binary, they have the format: aaaaaaooooo00000